pandeydivesh15/NER-using-Deep-Learning/data/readme.md

-#### The CoNLL-2003 data is used from (this repo)[https://github.com/synalp/NER].
+#### The CoNLL-2003 data is used from [this repo](https://github.com/synalp/NER).
 I want to thank the developer for sharing this data in GitHub.